nicsuzor/wikijuris/cyberlaw/content.markdown

 Under s 124, the Commissioner also has the power to issue notice to search engine providers requiring the provider to cease providing links to class 1 materials (a ‘link deletion notice’) in certain circumstances.
 Under s 128, the Commissioner may issue notice to an app distribution service provider to cease enabling end users in Australia to download an app that facilitates the posting of class 1 material (an ‘app removal notice’) in certain circumstances.

-## Basic online safety expectations
+## Basic Online Safety Expectations

 The _Online Safety Act_ provides for to Minister for Communications to make a determination (a form of legislative instrument) setting out basic online safety expectations.